Fuel HelpCoaching and Insights2 min read

 Fuel works best when it can see what you ate, how much you moved, and how your weight is trending over time.

 The stronger your food logging and activity record, the more useful the guidance becomes.
-If the inputs are thin, the advice can still help, but it may need to stay broader.
+If the inputs are thin, the advice can still help, but it should stay broader.

 03Before you log and after you log